trufflesuite/trufflesuite.com/src/docs/truffle/advanced/event-system.md

 ### `truffle compile`

 "compile:start"
-  - beginning of compilation
+  - start of command flow
    no data available

 "compile:succeed"
-  - end of compilation
+  - end of command flow
   {
     contractBuildDirectory: <string: directory where artifacts were saved>,
     compilersInfo: {